Skip to content

 Worthington A/C & Heating

-2024 Legislative Priorities
+2026 Legislative Priorities

-Each year, the Chamber’s Government Affairs Committee develops a set of priorities and key issues that we use to advocate to the state legislature on behalf of our businesses and community.
+Each year, the Chamber’s Governmental Affairs Committee develops a set of priorities and key issues that we use to advocate to the state legislature on behalf of our businesses and community.
 The priorities are developed through surveys of Chamber members concerning issues that are of importance to them.

 Additionally, the Chamber works closely with the County, Cities of Crystal River and Inverness, and other community partners to support and incorporate their priorities where they may intersect with those of our members.

-Note: The annual list of Legislative Priorities and Key Issues is a living document that may be updated as the 2024 legislative session commences.
+Note: The annual list of Legislative Priorities and Key Issues is a living document that may be updated as the 2026 legislative session commences.

 Scroll To Top